dixon961/reading-companion/README.md

 - LLM-powered question generation
 - Session renaming and deletion
 - Session continuation from any point
-- Review of completed sessions
+- Review of completed sessions with formatted content display
 - Responsive web interface
 - Two-panel layout for efficient workflow

-### 🔄 Upcoming Features
-- Full Markdown export functionality
-- Enhanced session completion workflows
-- Additional session management capabilities

 ## Getting Started